 I-B. The mission, goals, and expected program outcomes are consistent with relevant professional nursing standards and guidelines for the preparation of nursing professionals.

 Elaboration: The program identifies the professional nursing standards and guidelines it uses.
-CCNE requires, as appropriate, the following professional nursing standards and guidelines:
+CCNE requires the following components of The Essentials: Core Competencies for Professional Nursing Education (Essentials) (AACN, 2021):